muhammedjamsheer/Angular/Interview Questions.md

 ### 2. Why we use angular?
-1. Angular is supported by google
+1. Angular is supported by google ,thus making the platform user-friendly
 1. Typescript used in angular is a product of microsoft ,typescript  helps make our code easier to read and avoid errors
 1. Angular is based on modular approch.The modules consits of components, directives, pipes, or services.Modules make application functionality organization easy and reusable      and  Modules also allow for lazy loading,
 1. Declarative UI - Angular uses HTML to render the UI of an application.
 HTML isa declarative language and is much easier to use than JavaScript.